 - We are happy to have helped establish & now be work with New York State’s 1st University Model Aviation Student Club!
 The SUNY Polytechnic Institute’s former RC Student Club is officially an Academy of Model Aeronautics University Model Aviation Student Club – AMA UMASC #15104.

-How CNY Drones assists SUNY AMA (our sister AMA organization on campus):
+How CNY Drones works along side SUNY AMA (our sister AMA organization on campus):

 - promoting flight safety under the AMA guidelines